Fox Action Movies

 Fox Action Movies was a Southeast Asian pay television channel centered towards broadcasting action-themed and horror-themed films.
 It is owned by Fox Networks Group Asia Pacific.
 The channel's feed-in India was rebranded as Star Movies Action on 2 June 2013 while the Asian counterpart continued broadcasting.
 5.1 Dolby Sound is available on HD channel only.

-On 1 January 2021, Fox Action Movies ceased operations on SCTV16.
+On 1 January 2021, Fox Action Movies stopped broadcasting through SCTV16 channel in Vietnam.

-On 1 September 2021, Fox Action Movies ceased operations on Now TV.

-On 27 September 2021, Fox Action Movies ceased operations and was replaced by Paramount Network on TransVision.

-On 1 October 2021, Fox Action Movies ceased all operations, along with 17 other Fox/Disney-owned channels across Southeast Asia.
-The last film to air was Big Freaking Rat, however the Middle East and North Africa feed of the channel is still operating.
+After 9 years of broadcasting, Fox Action Movies and 17 other Fox/Disney-owned channels across Southeast Asia ceased broadcasting on 1 October 2021.
+The last movie to air on the channel was Big Freaking Rat.
+However, the Middle East and North Africa feed operated until 1 March 2024, when it was rebranded as Star Action, adopted the name of one of multiplex Star Premium channels in Latin America that was used in 2021.

-In November 2021, Cinemax HD is now replaced.